fathialamre/jet/example/README.md

 ### Advanced Features
 - **Forms** - Type-safe form handling with validation and error management
 - **Notifications** - Local notifications with scheduling and event handling
-- **Caching** - TTL-based caching with Hive for offline capabilities
 - **Storage** - Secure storage for sensitive data and regular preferences
 - **Sessions** - Authentication and session management
 - **Security** - App locking with biometric authentication